Skip to content

 Shute, Gareth (1973-) was born in Canada and now lives in Auckland.

-A writer and a musician, Shute has written four nonfiction books about the arts in New Zealand: Hip Hop Music in Aotearoa (2004), published by Reed Publishing, and Making Music in New Zealand (2005), Insights: New Zealand Artists Talk About Creativity (2006), and NZ Rock: 1987-2007 (2008) published by Random House.
+A writer and a musician, Shute has written five nonfiction books about the arts in New Zealand: Hip Hop Music in Aotearoa (2004), published by Reed Publishing, and Making Music in New Zealand (2005), Insights: New Zealand Artists Talk About Creativity (2006), NZ Rock: 1987-2007 (2008) published by Random House, and Songs From the Shaky Isles: A Short History of Popular Music in New Zealand (2025).

 Hip Hop Music in Aotearoa describes the journey of hip hop music from the fringe into the mainstream of popular culture.
 Gareth Shute was introduced to hip hop culture as an adolescent living in Singapore and when he returned to Auckland, he was surprised to find that rap music hadn't yet had the same impact on the North Shore as it had elsewhere in the world.
 The book follows the development of hip hop music in New Zealand from the old to the new, featuring in-depth interviews and photographs throughout.
 The book received the Montana Award for Lifestyle and Contemporary Culture at the 2005 Montana New Zealand Book Awards.